-- O&M plans were followed in accordance with O&M manuals developed for regional municipal facilities.
+- O&M plans were followed in accordance with O&M manuals developed for regional municipal facilities. - Staff completed a required update of the Good Housekeeping and O&M plans during 2017. .

 This Performance Measure is a permit requirement and is included in the SWMP.
 It is anticipated that implementation of the practices identified in the O&M plans will improve water quality discharged from the MS4.